Alistair Edwards

-Alistair Martin Edwards (born 21 June 1968) is a former soccer player and coach.
+Alistair Martin Edwards (born 21 June 1968) is an Australian former soccer player and coach.
 A prominent forward, he made a name for himself with National Soccer League clubs Sydney Olympic and Perth Glory.
 He was also a favourite with Malaysian League teams Sarawak FA, Selangor FA, Singapore FA, Johor FA and Kedah FA in the 1990s.
+He is currently the chief executive officer at Johor Darul Ta'zim.